 Queens Dog Bite LawyerClick For Your Free Consulation

 Were you or a loved one bitten by a dog in Queens, NY?
-Don’t hesitate to contact the Law Offices of Jay S. Knispel, LLC to learn more about your right to compensation.
+Don’t hesitate to contact the Law Offices of Jay S. Knispel Personal Injury Lawyers to learn more about your right to compensation.
 An experienced Queens dog bite lawyer can help you fight to recover fair compensation for medical bills, lost wages, and your pain and suffering.

 Our legal team has over 25 years of experience fighting for injured clients in the big apple.
 We’ve recovered tens of millions of dollars in compensation and are well-prepared to fight for your family.